IT issues factory security 2: People, process, tech

 This article is the second in a series that discusses the challenges that IT departments face when they are assigned the task of overseeing cybersecurity in factories and implementing measures to overcome these challenges.
 Before beginning to consider countermeasures, in the first article we explained the source of the challenges while focusing on the differences between the objectives of IT and OT systems and on tasks to support these systems.
 In this second article, we will carry out an analysis to uncover the challenges that lie in the way of promoting factory security from an IT perspective and seek solutions.
 We will consider the challenges in terms of people, processes, and technology, which are the elements of IT service management at ITIL.

-People: Cross-organisational projects at a standstillMany smart factory and IoT projects are promoted as cross-functional efforts under Digital Transformation (DX) within a business strategy.
+People: Cross-organizational projects at a standstillMany smart factory and IoT projects are promoted as cross-functional efforts under Digital Transformation (DX) within a business strategy.
 Although in some companies DX promotion and IoT promotion teams may be formed to lead such projects, personnel from other departments, such as manufacturing departments and information system departments, engage in planning and implementation alongside their main jobs.
-The Japan Users Association of Information Systems (JUAS), one of Japan's largest user communities, reported that collaboration between IT departments and business departments accounted for 41.7% of bodies that play major roles in planning process digitisation (the highest percentage), IT departments for 35.2%, and departments specialising in digitisation for 5.1%, the lowest percentage.*1 Regarding organisational involvement in security, a survey conducted by Trend Micro*2 revealed that approximately 80% of companies that have started to work on IIoT-related initiatives involve their IT departments, whereas only approximately 40% involve their security-related decision-makers.
+The Japan Users Association of Information Systems (JUAS), one of Japan's largest user communities, reported that collaboration between IT departments and business departments accounted for 41.7% of bodies that play major roles in planning process digitization (the highest percentage), IT departments for 35.2%, and departments specializing in digitization for 5.1%, the lowest percentage.*1 Regarding organizational involvement in security, a survey conducted by Trend Micro*2 revealed that approximately 80% of companies that have started to work on IIoT-related initiatives involve their IT departments, whereas only approximately 40% involve their security-related decision-makers.

 Figure 1: Trend Micro, "IoT Security Survey of Corporations"*2

-To solve organisational and talent-related challenges, managerial leadership is crucial.
-Security awareness raising and education as well as cross-departmental interactions will have more significance when objectives are shared across organisations.
+To solve organizational and talent-related challenges, managerial leadership is crucial.
+Security awareness raising and education as well as cross-departmental interactions will have more significance when objectives are shared across organizations.